Our One Day Inca Trail to Machu Picchu is the best way to get to Machu Picchu for those without the time to hike the full Inca trail.

 For those staying the night, you can head to your hotel for a well-deserved hotel and shower.

-When walking the one day Inca Trail all you need is your daypack.
+When hiking the one day Inca Trail all you need is your daypack.

 If staying overnight, we will transfer an overnight bag to your hotel.